Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Discussion and Conclusions

-Apple's lack of obvious vetting or regulation of the privacy labels also may not incentivize the creation of accurate labels, particularly without any feedback to developers.
-The Polisis framework, while imperfect, is capable of scanning many thousands of privacy policies relatively quickly with reasonable resources and could provide, at least, a first level review process for developers to consider wider arrays of labels for their apps.
-Given that Apple imposes a short embargo to review new apps before posting to the store, some form of policy based analysis could be incorporated into the review process.
+\paragraph{\textbf{Recommendations for Apple.}} With recent studies highlighting that privacy labels are hard to understand~\cite{li-understanding-2022,Zhang:2022}, Apple could reconsider the taxonomy and descriptions of privacy labels.
+Additionally, Apple's lack of obvious vetting or regulation of the privacy labels may not incentivize the creation of accurate labels, particularly without any feedback to developers.
+Our imperfect framework can provide a first-level check for developers to consider more comprehensive arrays of labels for their apps.
+With Apple imposing a short embargo to review new apps before posting to the store, the platform could also incorporate some form of policy-based analysis into the review process.